Social Host Law: for Faculty & Staff

 Additionally, if violation of this law directly or indirectly results in “great bodily harm or death” to any person, the social host is guilty of a Class 4 felony.
 This means a minimum of one year in jail, among other very serious fines and penalties.

 What does this mean for you?
 Many staff and faculty commonly invite students to their homes for holiday parties, organizational meetings, class events, or other functions.
-This change means that special care should be taken to ensure that no one under 21 is consuming alcohol.
+This law means that special care should be taken to ensure that no one under 21 is consuming alcohol.
 If you host an alcohol event for students at your residence – even if it is BYOB or “just wine with dinner” – you may be breaking the law if you know some of the students to be under 21.
 Additionally, if someone who was drinking at your residence leaves and becomes seriously harmed or seriously harms another (think sexual assault, death, being beat up, car accident) because they became intoxicated at your residence, you could end up in jail and face other life-changing penalties.

 #2: If you call for help to prevent underage drinking you may avoid criminal liability.